-Biographical information for Dr. Ostertag and Mr. Gergen is included above with the director biographies under the caption "Information Regarding Director Nominees and Current Directors."
+In February 2022, Mr. Gergen was appointed as our Chief Executive Officer replacing Dr. Ostertag who was appointed as the Company's Executive Chairman.
+Biographical information for each of Mr. Gergen and Dr. Ostertag is included above with the director biographies under the caption "Information Regarding Director Nominees and Current Directors."

 Kerry D. Ingalls.
 Mr. Ingalls has served as our Chief Operating Officer since October 2019.
-From October 2009 to October 2019, Mr. Ingalls worked at Amgen holding numerous leadership roles, he served most recently as Vice President, Site Operations for the United States and Puerto Rico.
-From October 1983 to June 2009, Mr. Ingalls served in the United States Navy with increasing roles of responsibility including working in the Office of the Secretary of Defense.
+In March 2022, Mr. Ingalls informed us of his intent to resign from his position as our Chief Operating Officer, effective May 13, 2022, in connection with his planned retirement.
+Mr. Ingalls will continue in his role as our Chief Operating Officer on a full-time basis through May 13, 2022, at which point he will transition to a part-time strategic advisory role through September 2022.
+From October 2009 to October 2019, Mr. Ingalls worked at Amgen Inc., holding numerous leadership roles, he served most recently as Vice President, Site Operations for the United States and Europe.
+From May 1983 to September 2009, Mr. Ingalls served in the United States Navy with increasing roles of responsibility as a nuclear submarine officer.
+His final military assignment was in the Office of the Secretary of Defense.
 Mr. Ingalls received his M.A. in International Law and Diplomacy from Tufts University and his B.S. in Mechanical Engineering from the United States Naval Academy.